 Having regard to the guidance provided by the ASX Principles, the Board considers that Deborah Page, Robyn Stubbs, Malcolm Bundey and Joel Fitzgibbon are independent.
-Messrs Robert Millner and Michael Millner are not considered by the board to be independent due to their directorial connection with Washington H. Soul Pattinson and Company Limited (WHSP), a major shareholder in Brickworks (either currently or historically).
-Michael Millner resigned as a director of WHSP in 2012.
-Robert Millner remains a director of WHSP.
+Messrs Robert Millner and Todd Barlow are not considered by the board to be independent due to their directorships at Washington H. Soul Pattinson and Company Limited (Soul Patts), a major shareholder in Brickworks.
+Robert Millner is a director and Todd Barlow is the Chief Executive Officer and Managing Director of Soul Patts.

-Accordingly, with the appointment of Malcolm Bundey, Robyn Stubbs and Joel Fitzgibbon the majority of directors are independent directors and all Board Committees are chaired by independent directors.
+Accordingly, the majority of directors are independent directors and all Board Committees are chaired by independent directors.
 The Chairman is a non-executive director.
 The Chairman has extensive corporate and investment experience and provides leadership to the Board.
 The process adopted below deals appropriately with areas of conflict.

-Mrs Deborah Page is the Lead Independent Director, acting as Chair of the board in matters in which both Robert and Michael Millner are conflicted.
-This includes considering and making recommendations to the board when circumstances exist or proposals are received when the interests of WHSP may differ from the interests of Brickworks or other shareholders in Brickworks.
+Mrs Deborah Page is the Lead Independent Director, acting as Chair of the board in matters in which both Robert Millner and Todd Barlow are conflicted.
+This includes considering and making recommendations to the board when circumstances exist or proposals are received when the interests of Soul Patts may differ from the interests of Brickworks or other shareholders in Brickworks.